Virginia Haviland: Life and career

 Virginia Haviland was born in Rochester, New York, to William J. Haviland and Bertha M. Esten.
 She grew up mainly in Massachusetts.
 During her childhood, she traveled abroad and spent time with two aunts who entertained international visitors in their home.
 The early influence of contact with international visitors may have influenced her adult interest in traveling and working with international colleagues.

 Haviland held a BA in economics and mathematics from Cornell University (1933).
 She became a children's librarian in 1934 for the Boston Public Library, under the tutelage of Alice Jordan, founder of children's services there.
 She was a branch librarian and children's librarian at Boston from 1948 to 1952, and a reader's adviser for children from 1952 to 1963.
 Haviland studied folklore under Albert B. Lord at Harvard.

-In 1949 Haviland gave the New England Library Association's Hewins Lecture for research in the history of children's literature about nineteenth-century travel books for children, and taught Library Service to Children and Reading Guidance for Children at Simmons College School of Library Science from 1957 to 1962 where there is now a Virginia Haviland Scholarship.
+In 1949 Haviland gave the New England Library Association's Hewins Lecture for research in the history of children's literature about nineteenth-century travel books for children, and taught Library Service to Children and Reading Guidance for Children at Simmons University School of Library Science from 1957 to 1962.
 She also reviewed for The Horn Book Magazine for about thirty years.

 Haviland chaired the Children's Services Division of the American Library Association (ALA) from 1954 to 1955, and as such attended conferences of the International Board on Books for Children (now called the International Board on Books for Young People), the International Federation of Library Associations, and the Institutions Roundtable for Children's Literature Documentation Centers.